oolmos98/Object-Fly-Through/README.md

-# CSE170Project2
+# CSE170-Project2
- Reusing Project 1 and have the object follow a path from a given curve.
+ Reusing Project 1 and have many objects follow a path from a given curve.